UBC-MDS/game_sales/README.md

 # Game Sales Dashboard

-game_sales is an interactive dashboard that allows users to easily visualize and filter high level sales information from the video games industry.
+Game Sales is an interactive dashboard that allows users to easily visualize and filter high level sales information from the video games industry.

 * [Purpose](#Purpose)
 * [Overview](#Overview)